vitest-dev/vitest/docs/config/index.md

  - **Type:** `{ web?, ssr? }`
  - **Version:** Since Vitest 0.34.0

- Determine the transform method for all modules inported inside a test that matches the glob pattern.
+ Determine the transform method for all modules imported inside a test that matches the glob pattern.
 By default, relies on the environment.
 For example, tests with JSDOM environment will process all files with `ssr: false` flag and tests with Node environment process all modules with `ssr: true`.

  #### testTransformMode.ssr